 One of MATLAB's most rebust features is its ability to perform operations on entire arrays without explicit loops.
-This approach is called "vectorization" and offers significant performance advantages.
+This approach is called "vectorization"

 Understanding Vectorization

 Vectorization refers to process of converting algorithms that use loops to operate on individual elements into equivalent algorithms that operate on entire arrays or vectors at once.